Achille Lauro hijacking: Fate of Abbas

 On Monday April 14, 2003, during the Iraq War, Abbas was captured in the outskirts of Baghdad by U.S. Special forces acting on information from U.S. Intelligence.
-The Palestine Liberation Front had moved from Tunisia to Iraq after the Achille Lauro hijacking.
+The Palestinian Liberation Front had moved from Tunisia to Iraq after the Achille Lauro hijacking.
 American Special forces captured several others at Abbas' compound and seized documents and passports.

 Palestinian Cabinet member Saeb Erakat protested that the seizure of Abbas was in violation of the Oslo peace accords (signed by the US, Israel, the EU, Russia, Jordan, Egypt, Norway, and the Palestinian Authority) which agreed that no member of the PLO would be arrested or brought to trial for actions previous to September 13, 1993.

 In October 2002, President George W. Bush had accused Iraq of having "provided safe haven" for Abbas, presenting this as another rationale for military action.

 "And, of course, sophisticated delivery systems aren't required for a chemical or biological attack; all that might be required are a small container and one terrorist or Iraqi intelligence operative to deliver it.
 And that is the source of our urgent concern about Saddam Hussein's links to international terrorist groups.
 Over the years, Iraq has provided safe haven to terrorists such as Abu Nidal, whose terror organization carried out more than 90 terrorist attacks in 20 countries that killed or injured nearly 900 people, including 12 Americans.
 Iraq has also provided safe haven to Abu Abbas, who was responsible for seizing the Achille Lauro and killing an American passenger.
 And we know that Iraq is continuing to finance terror and gives assistance to groups that use terrorism to undermine Middle East peace."

 Members of Bush's administration cited Abbas' capture as "yet another victory in the global war on terrorism" and (seemingly paraphrasing a Reagan quote from the time of the EgyptAir interception) said that it sends terrorists the message "You can run, but you cannot hide.
 We will hold you to account."
 Under American interrogation in Iraq, Abbas continued to deny direct involvement in the murder of Klinghoffer.
 He admitted planning the ship's seizure, but stated that he was not aboard the Achille Lauro at the time but in Jordan.